syafiq/cwe_vd/README.md

 ## Running the Scripts

 Each script in the RQ1 and RQ2 directories is designed to be run on a computer with an Nvidia A100 (80GB) GPU.
-This hardware is required to build the models as described in our paper.